AngelMunoz/Hox/markdown/guides/csharp-and-vb-usage.md

 End Sub
 ```

-In general, both languages can use Hox up to the same extent as F# except by the Feliz API which uses specific F# types so, you can following the rest of the guides and reference will be useful for you as well.
+In general, both languages can use Hox up to the same extent as F# except by the Feliz API which uses specific F# types so, you can follow the rest of the guides and reference will be useful for you as well.